nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```
 Things To Note:
-> Start Date/Time and End Date/Time are compulsory
+> Start Date/Time and End Date/Time are compulsory.
-> Start Date must be before End Date
+> Start Date must be before End Date.
-> Date can be in mm/dd/yyyy format
+> Date can be in mm/dd/yyyy format.
 > Space must be used between words for Date.
    e.g "15 Oct", "next monday"
-> Time is optional
+> Time is optional.
 > Time can be in hh:mm format.
 24 hours format is used.
 > Time and Date must have a space in between them.
    e.g. "today 8pm", "15 Oct 11am"